Choral Tales Project

 Once she had befriended the lion, the cat walked confidently wherever she pleased.
 Every creature that dwelt on the plains feared her new protector – or so she thought.

 One day there was a new visitor to the waterhole – a great grey elephant.
+The woman was there again, on the far side of the waterhole, patiently dipping water into her pot— but the cat paid no attention to her.
+The elephant held her fascinated gaze.
 When the lion tried to approach the water, the elephant shook his ears threateningly, tusks gleaming white in the late afternoon sun.
-The cat melted into the striped shadows of a thorn tree, watching closely.
+The cat melted into striped shadows under a thorn tree, watching closely.
 The lion tried once more to get to the water, sidling around to the other side of the elephant, but the old tusker turned impatiently and charged.
 The lion leapt out of the way and slunk off into the long grass muttering to himself.
-The cat washed her paws and thought, then stepped daintily across the mud to strop herself against the elephant’s leg, leaning affectionately on his grey, wrinkled ankle.
+The cat sat and washed her paws, giving herself time to think.
+Then she stepped delicately across the mud to strop herself against the elephant’s leg, leaning affectionately on his grey, wrinkled ankle.

 Once she had befriended the elephant, the cat walked confidently wherever she pleased.
 Every creature that dwelt on the plains feared her new protector – or so she thought.

-The cat followed the elephant wherever he went, trotting to keep up with her new friend’s long, swinging stride.
-One day the elephant smelled grain, great piles of millet that a family had stored.
-The elephant began tearing away the thatched roof from the hut where the family had stored their grain.
-The cat watched, waiting to pounce on any mice that might run out.
+The cat followed her new friend wherever he went, trotting to keep up with his long, swinging stride.
+One day he lifted his trunk and sniffed.
+He smelled delicious grain, great piles of millet that a man and his wife had stored for their family.
+The cat scampered at his heels, wondering where they were going now.
+They approached a snug house, and that woman was there, too, working in the sunshine, planting seeds in the vegetable patch.
+The cat paid no attention to her, even when the woman stood up and called out loudly.
+The elephant began tearing away the thatched roof from the hut where the grain had been stored.
+The cat watched, giving a little wriggle of anticipation, ready to pounce on any mice that might run out.

-The loud bang of a gunshot sent the cat scooting into a tree.
-A man from the family came towards the elephant, waving his gun and shouting, and the elephant backed away.
+The loud bang of a gunshot sent her scooting up into a tree.
+A man ran towards the elephant, waving his gun and shouting, and the elephant backed away.
 The man fired again, over the elephant’s head.
 The elephant trumpeted angrily but he turned and lumbered off.
-The cat stretched out on a comfortable branch and thought.
+The cat stretched out on a comfortable branch to think.
 The man began working to repair the hut’s roof, and the cat strolled out into the open.
-When a mouse showed itself, the cat quickly dispatched it, and the man nodded approvingly.
+When a mouse showed itself, the cat quickly disposed of it, and the man nodded approvingly.

 Once she had befriended the man, the cat knew she could walk confidently wherever she pleased.
 Every creature that dwelt on the plains feared her new protector – or so she thought.

-When the man had finished making his repairs, he went back to his home, the cat following him with her tail held high.
-The man’s wife greeted him at the door.
-She smiled lovingly at her husband, and took the gun from his hands.
+When the man had finished making his repairs, he went back to his home, the cat following with her tail held high.
+The woman was there, waiting.
+She smiled lovingly at her husband, and took the gun from his hands so that she could put it away in its proper place.
 The cat paused, golden eyes widening a little, the black tip of her tail curling over like a question mark.
+A wonderful smell of food wafted through the door.

-Once she had befriended the woman, the cat found a comfortable spot by the fire, and curled up cosily, a confident purr humming in her throat.
-The woman would be the best of protectors, for none feared her – the power she wielded came from a loving heart.
+Once she had befriended the woman, the cat found a comfortable spot by the fire and tucked herself up into the neat curl of her own tail, a confident purr humming in her throat.
+She had found the best of protectors, in a home ruled by a loving heart.

 Drawing, Eva Tuman © 2014